 Bipolar disorder (sometimes still referred to as manic-depressive disorder) is a mood disorder characterized by dramatic variations in mood ranging from depressed to manic.
 Group therapy is an excellent option for individuals who struggle with bipolar disorder.
 You can read more about bipolar disorder here.

-For some, bipolar can be life threatening.
+For some, bipolar can be life-threatening.
 It’s a serious matter requiring serious care, and any therapist who takes on a patient with bipolar has a responsibility to see that everything is in place that can be to minimize the risk of harm.

 People are not their diagnoses.
-Taking a diagnosis seriously is not the same thing as relating to someone as damaged, crazy, weak, broken or otherwise incapable of creating their lives.
+Taking a diagnosis seriously is not the same thing as relating to someone as damaged, crazy, weak, broken, or otherwise incapable of creating their lives.
 What we assume when we organize therapy for someone with bipolar disorder around their bipolar disorder is that the only benefit they could possibly receive from therapy is keeping their bipolar disorder under control.
-Of course this couldn’t possibly be so.
+Of course, this couldn’t possibly be so.

 So, why group therapy and bipolar?

 Largely the answer is the same case made in many ways in favor of group therapy in other parts of this site.
-But all add some merits to the list.
+But we’ll add some merits to the list.
 Having a group of people who know you, know your moods and the warning signs is a great help with a disorder like bipolar where moods can shift, often suddenly and dangerously.
 Group therapy is a terrific context for creating a stable life with the consistency those with bipolar need.
 Finally, bipolar often comes with a debilitating stigma.
 Having a context where the struggles, often embarrassing, can be shared with others can help break the stigma.